Testing Generalizability in Causal Inference: Method

-Our testing algorithms require some parameters: $N_B$ as the number of bootstrap samples, $N^{tr}$, $N^{te}$ as the number of samples simulated from training domain and test domain for each bootstrap, respectively; for distributional testing, we also need to specify $N_Y$, which is the number of outcome samples simulated from distributional regression output for each $\hat{f}(x, \bm{z})$.
-We provide testing methods for two types of regression models: mean regression in \Cref{alg:mean_test_algo} or distributional regression in \Cref{alg:dist_test_algo}.
-Note that, in \Cref{alg:mean_test_algo}, we can replace $\mu^{te}(x)$ with $\tau^{te}$ as the reference target when $X$ is binary, which is what we used in our experiments.
-The testing method used in \Cref{alg:dist_test_algo} can also be replaced by other statistical tests, e.g.~Maximum Mean Discrepancy Test \citep{gretton2012kernel} and Cramér-von Mises Test \citep{anderson1962distribution}.
+Our testing algorithm is flexible in the choice of testing reference, e.g.~in \Cref{alg:mean_test_algo}, we can replace $\mu^{B}(x)$ with $\tau^{B}$ as the reference target when $X$ is binary, which is what we used in our experiments.
+The testing method used for distributional regression models can also be replaced by other statistical tests, such as the Maximum Mean Discrepancy Test \citep{gretton2012kernel} or the Cramér-von Mises Test \citep{anderson1962distribution}.

 A summary of this workflow is presented in \Cref{fig:algo-workflow}.